Live from the Southern Command in sunny South Florida.

 He's bought in by corporate interests, and nobody represents us.

-Why is this?
+What is this?

 SWAT teams?

-Uh environmentalist SWAT teams?
+Environmentalist SWAT teams?

 It was the regime that sent in the SWAT teams.

-Environmentalist SWAT teams.
+Environmentalist SWAT teams?

-Or we we wouldn't be here.
+Or we wouldn't be here.

 No.

-Social Security is Bernie Mettoff.
+Social Security is Bernie Madoff.

 Social Security is the Ponzi scheme.

-And let me, do you do you think that the forehead does not have his retirement fund invested on Wall Street?
+Do you think that the forehead does not have his retirement fund invested on Wall Street?

-You think you think it's pretty pretty good bet that the forehead has an investment portfolio and that it's invested somewhere.
+You think it's pretty good bet that the forehead has an investment portfolio and that it's invested somewhere, the same place that the security, social security funds would be.

 You think that the forehead is putting all of his eggs in the social security basket?